DEFRA/defra-ai-legacy-modernisation/playbook/pages/discovery-analysis/documentation-gathering.md

 - **Interview SMEs**: Conduct interviews to gather insights and context
 - **Export hard-to-reach code**: For example, extract VBA or SQL queries from databases or spreadsheets
 - **Use AI to analyse annotated screenshots**: Generate markdown files with detailed descriptions of the screenshots
-- **Use AI to analyze code**: Generate documentation from source code
+- **Use AI to analyse code**: Generate documentation from source code
 - **Create process diagrams**: Convert text descriptions to flowcharts

 Focus on business functionality over technical implementation details and use consistent terminology while validating all documentation with SMEs.

 ### 4. Test AI Understanding

-Validate that AI tools correctly understand your documented system before proceeding.
+Validate that AI tools correctly understand your system documentation before proceeding.
 Follow this process:
 - Submit test prompts to AI tools with your documentation
 - Review AI responses with SMEs for accuracy
 - Identify areas where AI misunderstood or missed important details
 - Refine documentation to address gaps and provide more context
 - Break complex concepts into simpler components if needed
 - Repeat testing until you are confident AI demonstrates accurate understanding

+We recommend asking your AI tool business specific questions that either you or SME know the answer to.
+This could be as simple as asking it to explain business jargon all the way to a complex business process.

 ## Common Challenges and Solutions
 The documentation gathering process can be complex and you may encounter several challenges.
 Here are some common challenges and suggested solutions: